dfinity/motoko/doc/md/canister-maintenance/upgrades.md

 `dfx deploy` checks that the interface is compatible, and if not, show this message and ask if you want to continue:

 ```
-let msg = format!("Candid interface compatibility check failed for canister '{}'.\nYou are making a BREAKING change.
-Other canisters or frontend clients relying on your canister may stop working.\n\n", canister_info.get_name()) + &err;
+You are making a BREAKING change.
+Other canisters or frontend clients relying on your canister may stop working.
 ```

 In addition, Motoko with enhanced orthogonal persistence implements extra safe guard in the runtime system to ensure that the stable data is compatible, to exclude any data corruption or unwanted data loss.
 Moreover, `dfx` also warns about dropping of stable variables.